RocketChat/Rocket.Chat.js.SDK/README.md

 ### `driver.login([credentials])`

-Login to Rocket.Chat via Asteroid
+Login to Rocket.Chat via WebSocket
 - Accepts object with `username` and/or `email` and `password`
 - Uses defaults from env `ROCKETCHAT_USER` and `ROCKETCHAT_PASSWORD`
 - Returns promise